gi-no/blog_mean_stack/article3.en.md

 #### Editing client-side question-listing HTML file

-On question listing, show the number of staring user for the question, and the number of answers.
+On question listing, show the number of staring users for the question and the number of answers.

 client/app/questionsIndex/questionsIndex.html